Updated: Jun 15

 You can stencil print on any kind of smooth natural fabric (like cotton, linen or silk), too much texture in the fabric makes stencil printing difficult and ink often does not take well on synthetic fabrics.
 Question I had when I started is whether to wash the fabrics before printing.
 It is usually recommended for two reasons: fabric can shrink quite a bit when you print in the places where there is ink and this makes your fabric wobbly.
 Also fabrics are often treated with emulsions to stiffen them, sometimes ink does not take well on the emulsion and might therefore not be as durable as when you print on pre washed fabric.

 There can also be reasons not too wash the fabric, first it’s takes a long time to iron the washed fabric to get it as smooth as when you bought it, and also I prefer the stiffness in some projects like bags.
 So it really is a process of trial and error, to find out the amount of shrinkage and whether the ink takes well on the fabric.
 I often print on artists canvas that does take my ink well without pre washing it and that shrinks minimally, but I found that other fabrics really do need to be washed.

 This is the first post in a small series.
-In the next posts that will follow soon I'll show you more about the actual printing process and how to print a pattern.
-If you want to make sure you don't miss them you can subscribe to this blog (use the pop up on the website or the box in the sidebar of the blog) to get a note in your inbox.
-After this little series I am planning to write more about the things I encounter as a fabric printer and surface pattern designer.
-From the things I learned to my inspirations and I'm always open to suggestions.
+In the next post you'll find more information about the actual printing process.
+Look for the next tutorials in my blog and if you want to make sure you don't miss them you can subscribe to my newsletter (use the pop up on the website or the box in the sidebar of the blog) to get a note in your inbox.